ignatandrei/RSCG_Examples/DTOMapper/readme.md

 </small>

-## Details
+## More details about RSCG GeneratedMapper

-The author of GeneratedMapper is Thomas Bleijendaal
+The author of **RSCG GeneratedMapper** is *Thomas Bleijendaal*

-You cand find this generator at Nuget.org :    https://www.nuget.org/packages/GeneratedMapper/
+You cand find **RSCG GeneratedMapper** at Nuget.org :    https://www.nuget.org/packages/GeneratedMapper/
+and the sources at https://github.com/ThomasBleijendaal/GeneratedMapper

-For more details and features please read : https://github.com/ThomasBleijendaal/GeneratedMapper
+For more usage features please read : https://github.com/ThomasBleijendaal/GeneratedMapper

 ## Link to Example Code: